Keyboard shortcuts

 [RFC-0001:C-SUMMARY] Summary (Informative)

-This RFC defines state machines governing RFC, ADR, Work Item, and Clause lifecycles.
+This RFC defines state machines governing RFC, ADR, Work Item, and Clause lifecycles, including the additional transition gates that control when work may be treated as complete.

 Since: v0.1.0